The dynamics of generic Kuperberg flows: Shape of the minimal set

+which yields the trivial class in $H_1(\fN_1,\mZ)$.
+This conclusion can be seen in the illustration Figure~\ref{fig:Figure57a}, as the two tangential path components become homotopic, but in reverse directions, when these tangential paths are homotoped to tangential paths in $\fN_1$. \endproof

 The construction of $\fN_2$ has an interpretation in terms of the embedded tree $\TP \subset \fM_0$.
 The closed set $\fN_2$ defines a closed neighborhood of $\fM_0$ and hence of the embedded tree $\TP \subset \fM_0$.
 Topologically, this corresponds to two operations: first attaching, at a suitably large distance from the root point $\omega_0$, the ends of the two level $1$ branches to $\omega_0$.
-Second, selecting a finite number, equal to $\sum_{i_0,i_1}\ell(\delta_2;i_0;i_1)-s(\delta_2;i_0;i_1)$, of level 2 branches whose endparts get identified to a certain point in the level 1 branches, thus adding this number of loops to the graph.
+Second, selecting a finite number, equal to $\sum_{i_0,i_1}\ell(\delta_2;i_0;i_1)-s(\delta_2;i_0;i_1)$, of level 2 branches whose endparts get identified to a certain point in the level 1 branches.
 The branches of the tree at higher levels are all collapsed into the filled regions, hence to one of the $\cD(i_0;i_1,\ell)$.